Five Step Process

 With extra cloth allowances at crucial seams (inlay), any necessary alterations can still be made.

-The final alterations and finishing are overseen by Rory.
+The final alterations and finishing are done in Rory's workshop.
 The garments are checked over to ensure the highest possible quality is attained.

 The buttonholes are sewn in by hand and the whole garment is pressed off and buttoned by Rory and his team.